Leo Tolstoy

 9

 There are people who assert that they have no faith at all.
 That is not true.
 They just do not know their faith, or they are unable or unwilling to voice it, but they have it.
-The only reason they disavow their faith is because they sense that it is not good.
+The only reason they disavow their faith is because they can sense that it is not good.

 10